 Try including video clips and photos as well.
 However, you need to take care of the other ranking factors, like page load time while developing content for your website.

-Pictures and videos go a long way in grabbing a visitor’s attention, which helps you with ‘bounce rates’.
+Pictures and videos go a long way in grabbing a visitor’s attention, which helps with ‘bounce rates’.
 The design of a page is important as well and Google scores websites on something called ‘above the fold’.
 This is the area visitors see when they land on a page, before scrolling down.

-This year is all about good user experience and Google will not take kindly to a page where only a bunch of adverts and very little else is visible.
+This year is all about creating a good user experience and Google will not take kindly to a page where only a bunch of adverts and very little else is visible.
 A visitor landing on your page should be able to find the information they are looking for, at a glance.

 2. Bounce Rates More Important